theoh-io/Perception-Pipeline/README.md

 - **Loomo Dataset** provides 8 + 16 Videos with provided ground truth from real-life experiments recordings.
 The Dataset is available for download at this [link](https://drive.google.com/drive/folders/1r9-GRIsfojvwlljnHovZ5SvlmbUzsZtZ?usp=sharing)

 ### Inference on Benchmark Data
-Launch the `benchmark.py` script (python/scripts) to try the default perception module configuration
+Launch the `run.py` script (python/scripts) to try the default perception module configuration

+    - In case you decide to use the Stark tracker use pythonn -W ignore run.py to avoid printing the warning messages.

 (To get more details on how to change the configurations and input file check the ReadMe.md inside python directory)